p4r4n0y1ng/pyfmg/README.md

 fmg_instance.logout()
 ```

-Continuing, when a FortiManager instance is instantiated, the following attributes are configured (or can be configured by the user).
+Continuing, when a FortiManager instance is instantiated, the following attributes are configured (or can be
+configured by the user).
 The list provided lists the defaults.

 ```
 - debug (default False),
 - use_ssl (default True),
 - verify_ssl (default False),
 - timeout (default 300)
+- check_adom_workspace (default True),
 ```

-For instance, to instantiate a FortiManager instance with the IP address of 10.1.1.1, with the username admin and a password of <blank>, that uses http instead of https, is in debug mode, and warns after the verification of the SSL certificate upon each request and has a timeout of 100 the user would simply type:
+For instance, to instantiate a FortiManager instance with the IP address of 10.1.1.1, with the username admin and a
+password of <blank>, that uses http instead of https, is in debug mode, and warns after the verification of the SSL
+certificate upon each request, has a timeout of 100 and doesn't perform the automated checks for ADOM use and
+Workspace mode the user would simply type:

 ```
-with FortiManager('10.1.1.1', 'admin', '', debug=True, use_ssl=False, debug=True, disable_request_warnings=False, timeout=100) as fmg_instance:
+with FortiManager('10.1.1.1', 'admin', '', debug=True, use_ssl=False, disable_request_warnings=False, timeout=100, check_adom_workspace=False) as fmg_instance:
 ```

+The *check_adom_workspace* option was added to speed up login for those users that don't care about Workspace Mode
+or having a notification and tracking if ADOMs are used.
+A clear example of when to set *check_adom_workspace* to
+False would be a FMG with only the root ADOM or something like the Cloud FMG which at the time of this writing
+didn't support the use of ADOMs.
+The login process is significantly faster when *check_adom_workspace* is False

 Obviously these same parameters would be used in the standard call if the context manager is not utilized so:

 ```
-fmg_instance = FortiManager('10.1.1.1', 'admin', '', debug=True, use_ssl=False, debug=True, disable_request_warnings=False, timeout=100)
+fmg_instance = FortiManager('10.1.1.1', 'admin', '', debug=True, use_ssl=False, disable_request_warnings=False, timeout=100, check_adom_workspace=False)
 ```

 With the release of FMG 7.2.2 an API User can be created with an API Key (THANK ALL THINGS GOOD!)